redblindbananaz/Bowling-Game/README.md

 * Run the project using the following command: [Provide the command or instructions to execute the project].
 * Follow the on-screen instructions to [Describe the steps or user interactions to use the project].
+* Refer to the following guidelines for commit categories:
+  * [Feature]: Commits that introduce new functionality or features to the codebase.
+  * [Bugfix]: Commits that address and fix bugs or defects, syntax errors in the codebase.
+  * [Refactoring]:Commits that improve the structure, design, or readability of the code without changing its functionality.
+  * [Testing]:Commits related to testing activities, such as adding or modifying test cases, fixing test failures, or improving the overall test suite.
+  * [Style]:Commits that update coding style, formatting, or code conventions.
+This could include changes to indentation, line spacing, variable naming, or other style-related updates.
 * Refer to the Test Plan section for details on testing the project.

 ## Test Plan